 In 1990 Forte built the petrol station and a Little Chef, and shortly afterwards they started working on a Travelodge.
 Although Forte called their facilities Rustington, the petrol station became known as Eastfield.
 The restaurant closed in 2011 and the site became a Burger King-only site.
 A Subway opened within the former Little Chef restaurant in 2017.

 Although there was no Little Chef restaurant here, Little Chef still owned the building until they were sold to Euro Garages.
 Euro Garages closed the building in summer 2018 with the intention of totally refurbishing it, as they had been doing with many of the former Little Chefs at the same time.
 However, the addition of a Greggs was hampered by objections, and instead the building was left empty until January 2019.
 The next month it reopened with the same facilities as it originally had.

 Planning permission was approved in January 2019 to redevelop the filling station with a new sales building being built and the existing forecourt being redeveloped.
-Work is set to begin imminently and the site is set to reopen with a Little Waitrose & Partners branded store.

 The Coastal Coffee building was a separate development added in 2017.
 It has an agreement with EG Group to be advertised from their totem pole.